maxludden/supergene-v2/books/book08/md/chapter-2486.md

 Kiek’s lips pressed into a thin line, and he prepared to throw the magnetic light at Bao’er.
 Ning Yue was pressed against the floor with her limbs shaking, but she still managed to crawl toward Kiek.
 When she was near his feet, she begged, “Mister, please let us go.
 We won’t get in the way of whatever you want to do!
 And I can do anything for you…”

-“Get lost, you dirty b*tch!”
+“Get lost, you dirty bitch!”
 Kiek kicked Ning Yue in the face, the force of the blow sending her flying.

 Pang!